Back to School Shopping on a Budget – Ways to Save on School Supplies

 Store Shopping Strategies:

 1) Buy Generic Vs Name Brand – When possible, look for the generic version versus the name-brand items.
-Often, the generic item will be as much as 50% lower in price versus the name brand.
+Often, the generic item will be as much as 50% lower in price than the name brand.

 Sample Examples: